pierre-24/ec-interface/DOCUMENTATION.md

 ## Who?

-My name is [Pierre Beaujean](https://pierrebeaujean.net), and I have Ph.D. in quantum chemistry from the [University of Namur](https://unamur.be) (Belgium).
+My name is [Pierre Beaujean](https://pierrebeaujean.net), and I have a Ph.D. in quantum chemistry from the [University of Namur](https://unamur.be) (Belgium).
 I'm the main (and only) developer of this project, used in our lab.
-I use VASP in the frame of my post-doctoral research, and I developed this project to ease my life.
+I use VASP in the frame of my post-doctoral research in order to study batteries and solid electrolyte interphrase, and I developed this project to ease my life.